Marketing Intermediate Updated 2026-03-22

 Customer expansion is the strategy of increasing revenue from existing customers by selling them additional products, higher-tier plans, more seats, or complementary services.

 It includes three main motions: upsells (moving customers to a higher plan), cross-sells (selling complementary products), and add-ons (expanding usage within the current plan).
-For SaaS companies, expansion revenue often includes seat expansion — when a team adds more users over time.
+For SaaS companies, expansion revenue often includes seat expansion.
+When a team adds more users over time.

 OpenView data shows that for the best-performing SaaS companies, expansion revenue accounts for 30%+ of new annual recurring revenue.
 Selling to someone who already knows and trusts you is 5-7x easier than selling to a stranger.
 Expansion is the most capital-efficient growth lever.